masc-ucsc/docs/docs/pyrope/06-functions.md

-The UFCS allows to have `functions` to call any tuple, but if the called tuple has a lambda defined with the same name, the tuple lambda has higher priority.
+The UFCS allows to have `functions` to call any tuple, but if the called tuple has a lambda defined with the same name, the tuple lambda has a higher priority.

 ```
 var tup = (